oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Selectively Disclosable JWT with Key Binding (SD-JWT+KB):
 : A composite structure, comprising an SD-JWT and a Key Binding JWT tied to that SD-JWT.

+Processed SD-JWT Payload
+:  The JSON object resulting from verification and processing of the Issuer-signed SD-JWT, with digest placeholders replaced by the corresponding values from the Disclosures.

 Issuer:
 :  An entity that creates SD-JWTs.